-A health and safety program is defined as a plan of action designed to prevent injuries and illness in your workplace.
-Your company must develop, implement and maintain a health and safety program within the AASP and Partnership guidelines to qualify for a COR/SECOR and to maintain your COR/SECOR status.
+An occupational health and safety management system is defined as a plan of action designed to prevent injuries and illness in your workplace.
+Your company must develop, implement and maintain an occupational health and safety management system within the AASP and Partnership guidelines to qualify for a COR/SECOR and to maintain your COR/SECOR status.

-Though every workplace and every occupational health and safety (OHS) program is different, there are key elements common to all programs.
-The AASP program building training courses (see Get Trained) provide guidance, examples and templates to implement the eight-main health and safety program elements required under the Certificate of Recognition (COR/SECOR) program, which are:
+Though every workplace and every occupational health and safety (OHS) management system is different, there are key elements common to all.
+The AASP development courses (see Get Trained) provide guidance, examples and templates to develop and implement the ten elements of an occupational health and safety management system required under the Certificate of Recognition (COR/SECOR) program, which are:

 Management Leadership and Organizational Commitment